corrado9999/CarND-LaneLines-P1/P1-WriteUp.md

 give the sensation of a very robust pipeline.
 This has become quite evidente in the challenge: more irregular asphalt and more significant bends required to change some parameters, and the new set does not work equally well with the previous images and videos.
+An issue of a different kind could be the processing time: on a "Intel(R) Core(TM) i7-4500U CPU @ 1.80GHz" the frame rate is 5-8, while the videos actual rate is 25fps.

 ### 3. Suggest possible improvements to your pipeline